Redawt/f4-frost-guide/utilities.md

 #### Description
 - Allows F4SE plugins to be loaded before the game initializes
+- This mod needs to be installed manually without your mod manager

 #### Installation Instructions
 1. Download the **Main File - xSE PluginPreloader**{: .hili} using the **Manual Download**{: .hili} button
 2. From the download archive, extract the two files to the game's **Root**{: .hili} folder

+When installing mods, MO2 might ask you about category mapping.
+Just select "Disable" if it pops up for you.
+{:.info}

 ## [Address Library for F4SE Plugins](https://www.nexusmods.com/fallout4/mods/47327)